Edger/APKInfo/README.md

 # APK-Info
 APK-Info is a Windows tool to get detailed info about an apk file.
+This version mainly adjusted the UI displaying in Chinese, and simplified some functions compared to the original version.

 The app was originally created by ZoSTeR and posted on [Total Commander Forum](http://www.ghisler.ch/board/viewtopic.php?t=32908)

 Then was updated by jazzruby and this is the [original jazzruby thread on XDA](https://forum.xda-developers.com/showthread.php?t=2359373)

 Then was updated by bovirus and this is the [reworked thread on XDA](https://forum.xda-developers.com/showthread.php?t=3614970)

+Then was updated by Enyby and this is the [reworked thread on GitHub](https://github.com/Enyby/APK-Info)

 ![APK-Info](https://github.com/Enyby/APK-Info/blob/master/screenshot.png?raw=true "APK-Info")